gotchoices/MyCHIPs/doc/learn-message.md

 ### External Formats
-In addition to real-time, dynamic messages, certain objects may be transmitted over other media or in other ways.
+In addition to real-time, dynamic messages, certain objects may be transmitted over alternate media or in other ways.
 For example, a site may issue a user a connection ticket containing a one-time token and other connection information.
 Users can issue tally invitations to each other.
 And users may have to export keys or other data and then re-import that data on another device or platform.